 Still, I wonder if turning feedback into a professional, technical skill is really the solution to the problem.
 It seems like all the systems, processes and guides in the world are not of much use until the humans in the professional suits peek out and notice that they are being called upon as humans to deal with other humans.
 Is it possible that by investing so heavily in the professional package and its technical apparatus, we might be addressing symptoms rather then real problems?
 Is it possible that the problem is not so much one of technical skill or functioning systems so much as of the lack of a human-friendly work environment?
 With a little healthy human connection, the feedback problem may become easier to address.

-As a manager and facilitator, I’ve noticed that when – whether by chance or design – the people inside the suits start to notice all the other people inside the other suits – even without guidance or training – they often start exhibiting normal human behaviors – like praising, criticizing, showing curiosity and so on and so forth.
-Sometimes they do it clumsily, but the more they do it, the better they seem to become at it.
+As a manager and facilitator, I’ve noticed that when – whether by chance or design – the people inside the suits start to notice all the other people inside the other suits – even without guidance or training – they often start exhibiting normal human behaviors – like praising, criticizing or even showing curiosity about each other.
+Sometimes they do it clumsily, but the more they do it, the better they become at it.
 If they can manage to remember their human-ness even as they talk about their work, they often end up chatting about nuts-and-bolts issues and they may even start exhibiting behaviors that look suspiciously like giving and receiving feedback or solving problems.

 Once this has begun, it is often possible to introduce bits and pieces of the professional and technical apparatus (the training and systems) to help things along.
 But the professional tools seem to work better in the hands of people in touch with themselves and others as humans – not just as professionals.